CTA Reporting Requirements Back in Effect with Extended Reporting Deadline; FinCEN Announces Intention to Revise Reporting Rule [February 19, 2025]

-Important Update Regarding Nationwide Preliminary Injunction
+Important Updates Regarding Nationwide Preliminary Injunctions [updated February 19, 2025]

-The CTA went into effect on January 1, 2024.
+The Corporate Transparency Act (the "CTA") went into effect on January 1, 2024.
 The purpose of the CTA is to facilitate enforcement of anti-money-laundering laws, but it affects millions of ordinary Americans who own interest in small businesses.

 Unless an exemption applies, the CTA requires all entities, including corporations, limited partnerships and limited liability companies, that are created by filing a document with a state's secretary of state or other state agency (the Division of Corporations in Utah) to disclose to the federal government in a Beneficial Ownership Information Report (“BOI Report”) the identity, date of birth, residential address, and a copy of a government-issued photo ID for each of their beneficial owners and company applicants.
 The CTA defines a beneficial owner as someone who owns or controls at least 25% of the reporting company or who exercises “substantial control” over the entity.
 A company applicant is an individual who directly files or is primarily responsible for the filing of the document that creates or registers an entity.
 The BOI Report is filed with the Financial Crimes Enforcement Network (“FinCEN”), which is a bureau of the Treasury Department.